xiaolaba/gavrasm_CHT/README.md

 <a href="https://github.com/xiaolaba/gavrasm_CHT/blob/master/test.lst">test.lst</a>
 <a href="https://github.com/xiaolaba/gavrasm_CHT/blob/master/test.hex">test.hex</a>

-7) console output is not be able to display BIG5 char properly, do not know why, uses notepad++ to open test.lst it is fine and display in proper.
+7) console output is not be able to display BIG5 char properly, do not know why, uses notepad++ to open test.lst.
+It is fine and display in proper.
 ```c++
 To embeds image to this read.me
 ![alt text](http://url/to/img.png)